Writers in the Schools

 Inspiring high school students to find their voices through creative writing.

-WITS, established in Portland in 1996, contracts yearly with public high schools in Portland and East Multnomah County.
-Teachers request to host a WITS writer, and residencies are designed to further class themes, curricula, and student interests.
-Teachers who participate in WITS can earn professional development units and continuing education credits.
+WITS, established in Portland, Oregon in 1996, contracts yearly with public high schools in Portland and Gresham.
+Teachers request to host a WITS writer (in collaboration with their school administration), and residencies are designed to further class themes, curricula, and student interests.
+Each residency culminates with a public reading held in a local café, bookstore, or Zoom, and students are encouraged to submit their work for publication in our annual digital and print anthologies.
+Teachers who participate in WITS also earn professional development units.

 “I learned to expand my thoughts and improve my writing in ways I hadn’t thought of before.
 I feel so fortunate to have had this opportunity.”Lincoln High School student